Disco Chess vs ChessPecker: Two takes on the woodpecker method

 Conclusion

-The Woodpecker Method works because of consistent, focused repetition.
+The woodpecker method works because of consistent, focused repetition.
 Whether you train with ChessPecker or Disco Chess, the core principle is the same: solve the same puzzles multiple times until patterns become automatic.

 ChessPecker offers more control at the cost of complexity and a paywall for full features.
 If custom set creation is essential to your training philosophy, it delivers that capability.

-For most players, especially those new to the Woodpecker Method, Disco Chess provides the faster path to consistent training.
+For most players, especially those new to the woodpecker method, Disco Chess provides the faster path to consistent training.
 You can always explore custom approaches later.
 The first priority is building the habit.

 | Feature | Disco Chess | ChessPecker |